 Even the most fine-tuned software systems have the occasional bump in the road or hiccup, and that’s exactly what customer support was created for.
-There are no wrong ways to reach out to support, but there are a few steps you can take that will allow you to get the help you need as quickly and easily as possible.
-While this will not be the be-all-end-all resource for contacting support, these tips will help give your trained administrators the information they need to start researching the problem as soon as possible to help in finding a resolution.
+There are no wrong ways to reach out to support, but there are a few steps you can take that will allow you to get the help you need as quickly and easily as possible!
+While this will not serve as the be-all-end-all resource for contacting support, these tips will help give your trained administrators the information they need to start researching the problem as soon as possible to help in finding a resolution.

 Reporting a problem to KeyMark Support is as simple as sending an email to firstname.lastname@example.org, or calling us at 864-343-0310.
 Now that we know how to contact support, let’s look at the content of the request.
 For the duration of this post we will mainly focus on contacting support through email.

 The Subject Line

 When an email or voicemail comes in it is routed through our case management system.
 The first thing we see is the subject field for an email, or the length of the voicemail and the number that called in.
 The subject field gives us an idea of what the problem is without going into detail.
 The subject should contain the following four parts: